Psoriatic Arthritis

 Risk factors for psoriatic arthritis

-- Medical history: Having psoriasis is a key risk factor for developing psoriatic arthritis.
+The following risk factors[10] may increase your risk of developing psoriatic arthritis:- Medical history: Having psoriasis is a key risk factor for developing psoriatic arthritis.

 - Age: People between the ages of 25 and 30 are the most likely to develop psoriatic arthritis.

 - Family history: As previously mentioned, individuals with a family history of psoriatic arthritis are more likely to develop the condition themselves.
-Additionally, you can be 3–5 times more likely11 to inherit psoriatic arthritis than psoriasis alone.
+Additionally, you can be 3–5 times more likely[11] to inherit psoriatic arthritis than psoriasis alone.

 - Weight: Being overweight significantly increases your chances of developing psoriatic arthritis.

-- Smoking: Studies have shown that women smokers were three times12 more likely to develop psoriatic arthritis than nonsmokers.
+- Smoking: Studies have shown that women smokers were three times[12] more likely to develop psoriatic arthritis than nonsmokers.
 Additionally, past smokers have a 50% greater risk for the condition than those who have never smoked.

 Psoriatic arthritis symptoms

-The symptoms13 of psoriatic arthritis include those characteristic to both psoriasis and arthritis.
+The symptoms[13] of psoriatic arthritis include those characteristic to both psoriasis and arthritis.
 These symptoms can range from mild (generally manageable with over-the-counter pain relievers) to severe (causing significant pain and interfering with daily life).
+Common signs and symptoms of psoriatic arthritis include:- Swelling in the fingers and toes: Painful, puffy swelling often appears in the fingers and toes—sometimes developing into deformities of the hands and feet—before noticeable joint symptoms occur.

 - Stiff joints: Joints may be unusually stiff, especially after getting up in the morning or after sitting for a long period of time.
 This can contribute to mobility issues.